 - Select the Bluetooth Adapter’s entry and right-click on it so that you will get some new options.

 - Find the uninstall option and click on it.
-A new window is going to open where you need to confirm that you are sure you want to uninstall the Bluetooth driver.
-Before you click on Uninstall, tick the Delete the driver software for this device option that is somewhere in the middle of the screen.
+A new window will open where you need to confirm that you are sure you want to uninstall the Bluetooth driver.
+Before you click on Uninstall, tick the Delete the driver software for this device option somewhere in the middle of the screen.

 You have now uninstalled and removed the Bluetooth drive from your computer.